5 Healthiest Sugar Alternatives In 2025 & Beyond

 1. Aspartame

-Aspartame is one of the world’s most widely used artificial sweeteners and is an ingredient in more than 5,000 food products globally.
-Millions consume it unknowingly, as it is present in 600 different types of medicines (Butchko, 2002).
+What It Is: Aspartame is one of the world’s most widely used artificial sweeteners, used in over 5,000 food products and 600 different types of medicines (Butchko, 2002).

 2. Sucralose

-• There is accumulating preclinical evidence that long-term consumption of sucralose, even at levels within the ADI, can affect the gut microbiome and contribute to glucose intolerance (Wang & Browman, 2018).
+• There is evidence that long-term consumption of sucralose, even at acceptable levels, can affect the gut microbiome and cause glucose intolerance (Wang & Browman, 2018).

 • The World Health Organization (WHO) issued a global alert in 2023 concerning the potential health implications of sucralose (WHO guideline on the use of non-sugar sweeteners, 2023).